 - When tagliatelle is done, save 1/2 cup of cooking water and drain pasta.
 Do not rinse.

 - Add cooked pasta, parsley, basil and cooking water to the squash mixture.

 - Stir everything together for 1-2 minutes to completely coat the tagliatelle.

 - Carefully spoon the tagliatelle, squash mixture on to the breadcrumbs in the casserole dish.

-- Sprinkle with grated pecorino cheese and bake at 350 C for 15 minutes.
+- Sprinkle with grated Pecorino Romano cheese and bake at 350 C for 15 minutes.

 - Serve immediately.
 Wine pairing suggestion: Semi dry white with a bit of sweetness.